caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 exclusive = false
 worker_init = "module load anaconda3; conda activate qiime2-shotgun-dev;"
 ```

-This is an example of a config we have actually used to run analyses on our HPC cluster.
-Let's break down what these parameters mean.

 *max_blocks = 10:* We will run up to 5 slurm jobs.